uzh-bf/gbl-knowledge/content/use-cases/Ethics.md

 ---
 slug: ethics
-title: Ethics Aspects in Gamification
+title: Ethical Aspects in the field of Gamification and Finance
 abstract: Based on the work of Nespolo (2024) this use case addresses ethical aspects in the context of gamification and Game-Based Learning in Finance.
 First, the topic is discussed in general and thereafter more specific in the context of a Portfolio Management Simulation.
 type: didactics
 imgSrc: "/images/ethics_1.png"
 gallery: ""
 resources:
 ---

-## Ethical Aspects in the field of Gamification and Finance

 _“When used well, gamification can be a powerful tool for engagement, literacy and driving positive outcomes.”
 CFA Institute, 2022_